peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * The number of bits in this object's value, except for its sign.
- Returns 0 if this object's value == 0 || negative 1.
-If the return value
- would be greater than 2^63 - 1 (<code>Long.MAX_VALUE</code> in.NET or <code>
+ Returns 0 if this object's value is 0 or negative 1.
+If the return value would be greater than 2^63 - 1 (<code>Long.MAX_VALUE</code> in.NET or <code>
  Long.MAX_VALUE</code> in Java), returns 2^63 - 1 instead.
 (Use <code>
  GetSignedBitLengthAsEInteger</code> instead of this method if the application